-Natural uranium is a weakly radioactive metal that occurs in many types of rock.
-Natural uranium can be found at low levels in some drinking water sources and foods.
-Enriched uranium is derived from natural uranium and is much more radioactive.
+Natural uranium is a weakly radioactive metal that is found in many types of rock, and low levels of it can end up in some drinking water sources and foods.
+Enriched uranium is derived from natural uranium, but is much more radioactive.
 Enriched uranium is used as fuel in nuclear power plants and in nuclear weapons.
 Depleted uranium, a byproduct of uranium processing, is used in military and medical applications.
 Depleted uranium can have toxic effects similar to natural uranium, but is less radioactive.

 Uranium is found in:

 - Drinking water sources in some places, such as parts of the Central Valley and some areas of Southern California.